Associate Professor of Marketing

 Dr. Rocereto received his PhD in Marketing and his MBA degrees from Drexel University.
-He has been teaching at Monmouth University since 2006.
+His research is focused on the effects

 MARKETING RESEARCH BK 533

 DESCRIPTION: Fundamental concepts involve marketing research including the role of marketing research, technology in the research process, designing the research project, gathering and collecting data, and analyzing the data and reporting the results.